vais-ral/CCPi-VirtualMachine/README.md

 # CCPi Virtual Machine
 This repository contains scripts to create virtual machine with installed CCPi software for tomographic imaging from scratch.
-VM includes separate environment with Python 3.7.1 and all CCPi repositories installed using `conda` tool at `/opt/ccpi` path.
+VM includes virtual environment with Python 3.x and all CCPi repositories installed using `conda` tool at `/opt/ccpi` path.
 Currently preprocessing, reconstruction, quantification, segmentation and regularisation are present.

 ## Brief installation from binaries